turnwithus/OSAC-Student-Portal/storybook/README.md

 - `npx storybook@latest upgrade` this will upgrade version of Storybook.
 You may get prompted during this process to allow it to perform a "migration".
 If so, this is not needed or recommended as this solution was initiated using Storybook 7 to begin with.

 # Creating a new element
-1. stop Storybook, if it's running, by `ctrl/cmd + C`
+1. stop Storybook, if it's running, by `ctrl/cmd + c`
 2. `npm run new`
 3. select your element type (based on BEM/Atomic Design) and name it
 4. `npm run storybook`